Euregan/kanshi/src/Data/README.md

 # Data folder

-This folder holds every data model used in the application, along with their decoders.
+This folder holds every data model used in the application, along with its decoder.